lukasz-stepien-dev/Interactive-Card-Form/README.md

 ## Overview

-### The Chellenge
+### The Challenge

-Simple intersctive card form build by me.
+Simple interactive card form build by me.
 The site is for education and I finished it in 10 days so perhaps have bugs.

 ### Screenshot